Mick Tucker: Bands

 By the age of 18 (1965), Tucker had embarked on a career in pop music, playing around pubs and clubs in a band called Wainwright's Gentlemen and was later joined by vocalist Brian Connolly playing a mixture of R&B, Motown, and early psychedelic sounds.
 The band split in 1968.
-There are a number of recordings in existence including a cover of The Coasters/The Hollies hit "Ain't That Just Like Me", which was officially released in February 2011 on a compilation CD "Rare Mod, Volume 3" on the Acid Jazz label (AJXCD 238).
+There are a number of recordings in existence including a cover of The Coasters'/The Hollies' hit "Ain't That Just Like Me", which was officially released in February 2011 on a compilation CD "Rare Mod, Volume 3" on the Acid Jazz label (AJXCD 238).
 The track features Tucker on drums and, according to band bassist Jan Frewer, is thought to have been recorded in 1965.

-He was a founding member of the band Sweetshop in January 1968 along with Steve Priest, Brian Connolly, and Frank Torpey (born 30 April 1947, Kilburn, North West London), who was later replaced by Mick Stewart, who was himself succeeded by Andy Scott.
+He was a founding member of the band Sweetshop in January 1968 along with Connolly, Steve Priest and Frank Torpey (born 30 April 1947, Kilburn, North West London), later replaced by Mick Stewart, himself succeeded by Andy Scott.
 "Sweetshop" was shortened to "The Sweet" in 1968.

 Drumming style

 As a boy, his first interest was drawing.
-By fourteen he had changed his interest to the drums, influenced by Sandy Nelson, Buddy Rich, and Gene Krupa.
+By fourteen, he had changed his interest to the drums, influenced by Sandy Nelson, Buddy Rich, and Gene Krupa.
 Tucker's father offered him a drum kit but only if he would take drumming seriously.
-Hubert Tucker encouraged his son, even getting him his first gig, sitting in for Brian Bennett of legendary British beat group the Shadows at a local workingman's club.
-"He did well," says Tucker's wife, Janet, "If he had known who he was replacing, he would have been so scared!"
+Hubert Tucker encouraged his son, even getting him his first gig, sitting in for Brian Bennett of legendary British beat group The Shadows at a local working men's club.
+"He did well," says Tucker's wife, Janet.
+"If he had known who he was replacing, he would have been so scared!"

-A self-taught drummer, Tucker excelled, and by eighteen he was playing in the band Wainwright's Gentlemen.
+A self-taught drummer, Tucker excelled, and by eighteen, he was playing in the band Wainwright's Gentlemen.
 When Tucker was sacked in January 1968 for being "too flamboyant", singer Brian Connolly said "I am leaving as well."
 The two looked for new band-mates, and the band Sweetshop was soon formed.

 According to Steve Priest's 1994 autobiography, Are You Ready, Steve?, Tucker offered his feedback while recording "The Six Teens", and songwriter/producer Mike Chapman said, "We don't f**king need you anyway, Mick!"
 Tucker ended the argument by saying, "If you don't need us, why don't you just put that tape player on 'record' and erase the whole track?"
 He was serious when it came to making music, and he stood up for his band's integrity when necessary.

 Tucker was a consummate drummer with a range of complex rhythms who could have helped any band considerably.
 Steve Priest said of Tucker, "He was the most underrated drummer that ever came out of England...
 He was the powerhouse of the band.
 He was technically marvelous.
 His timing was impeccable, but he had a lot of soul as well and he really felt what he was playing."